 One of the types of computer networking technology is Ethernet.
 This networking standard is also known as a physical and data link layer technology.
-This technology introduced in the year 1980 after which it was standardized in the year 1985.
+This technology was introduced in the year 1980 after which it was standardized in the year 1985.
 Robert Metcalfe is the pioneer and driving force behind the development of the Ethernet.
-Ethernet technology is also used to connect appliances in industries and sectors like telecommunications too.
-Ethernet standard has also become almost all-pervasive and when people talk about network, LAN, or local area network and so on, it is the Ethernet that provides connectivity.
+Ethernet technology is also used to connect appliances in industries and sectors like telecommunications.
+Ethernet standard has also become almost all-pervasive and when people talk about networks, LANs, or local area networks and so on, it is the Ethernet that provides connectivity.

 Though this hardware has changed the way the world communicates and connects, it brings in some advantages and disadvantages too.